wp-cli/handbook/pull-requests.md

 **Make regular process on your contribution**

-We'll work with you to make sure your pull request is ready for merge.
+Through [our code review process](https://make.wordpress.org/cli/handbook/code-review/), we'll work with you to make sure your pull request is ready for merge.
 But if changes are needed and we haven't heard from you in **two weeks**, we'll consider the pull request abandoned.
 Someone else may pick it up and make the changes required.
 Or it may be closed.

 If you need to step away for any reason, make a comment on the pull request or the related issue so we can pick things up or put things on hold when needed.